abhaykumarkanaujia/sample-tunes/README.md

 now go to [Spotify API](https://developer.spotify.com/dashboard) and create an app there.

-copy your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET and paste it into .env file
+replace your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET and in .env file

+values into .env.example is only for refrence they don't work.

 at last run you development server.